google/youtube-8m/README.md

 --train_dir=$BUCKET_NAME/yt8m_train_video_level_logistic_model
 ```

-In the 'gsutil' command above, the 'package-path' flag refers to the directory
+In the `gsutil` command above, the 'package-path' flag refers to the directory
-containing the 'train.py' script and more generally the python package which
+containing the `train.py` script and more generally the python package which
 should be deployed to the cloud worker.
 The module-name refers to the specific
 python script which should be executed (in this case the train module).